UltimateJupiter/Auto-Synth/README.md

 ---

-This is a prooject amining on giving an approxiemate estimation of the synthesizer parameters of mdaDX10.vst to mimic a recorded sound timbre.
+This is a project aiming on giving an approximate estimation of the synthesizer parameters of mdaDX10.vst to mimic a recorded sound timbre.

 #### A Simple Guide

-This project mainly consists of three parts
+This project mainly consists of two parts

-1. Dataset Generating in folder Dataset_generate
+1. Dataset Generating in folder **Dataset_generate**

+Adjust the configuration in Config.py

+run the generate function in dataset_gen.py

-2. Network training and testing in folder Regression
+2. Network training and testing in folder **Regression**

+Adjust the configuration in sub-folder Configs/

+Run the training code (e.g. DX10_Training_random_1k.py)

 ---